sorek1/p2p2c/bash-httpd/README.md

-# Building and Deploying using Bash with bashttpd
+# bash-httpd

+In this project we will be building and deploying a minimal server using Bash with bashttpd.
 This project uses [bashttpd](https://github.com/tootallnate/bashttpd), a web server written in Bash.

-## Getting started with bashttpd
+### Getting started with bashttpd

-### Create a new folder with the name of your app
+#### Create a new folder with the name of your app

 ```
 mkdir my-app